sammyiyke/sammyiyke/README.md

 ## 🌱 Projects:

-- Contact me for more details - most project cannot be publicly shared.
+- Contact me for more details - most projects cannot be shared publicly.

 - See portfolio on [ITSYNC Synergy Limited](https://www.itsync.ng)